-Under DCMMDF, node $i$'s expectation degree is $\sum_{j=1}^{n}\Omega(i,j)=\theta(i)\Pi(i,:)\sum_{j=1}^{n}P\Pi'(j,:)$.
-We see that if there is a node $\bar{i}$ such that $\Pi(\bar{i},:)=\Pi(i,:)$ (i.e., node $\bar{i}$ has the same community membership as node $i$) for $\bar{i}\neq i$, the expectation degree of node $\bar{i}$ may still differs from that of node $i$ if $\theta(\bar{i})\neq\theta(i)$, and this is the reason we call $\theta(i)$ heterogeneity parameter.
-For visualization, Figure \ref{NetModeled} sketches some overlapping (and non-overlapping) networks that can be modeled by our DCMMDF. \begin{rem} By Proposition 1.1 of \cite{MixedSCORE}, DCMMDF is identifiable when Equations (\ref{DefinePI})-(\ref{definP}) hold, where Proposition 1.1 of \cite{MixedSCORE} has no constraint on $A$'s distribution and it allows $P$ to have negative elements as long as $P$ has unit-diagonals.
-However, if $P$ has non-unit diagonals, DCMMDF is unidentifiable unless all entries of $\theta$ are the same. \end{rem} \begin{rem} In this remark, we compare our DCMMDF with some previous models. \begin{itemize} \item When $\mathcal{F}$ is Bernoulli distribution and all entries of $P$ are nonnegative, DCMMDF reduces to the DCMM \cite{MixedSCORE}, i.e., DCMMDF extends DCMM from unweighted networks to weighted networks and DCMM is a sub-model of DCMMDF. \item When all nodes are pure, DCMMDF reduces to a special case of DCDFM \cite{DCDFM}, i.e., DCMM extends DCDFM from non-overlapping weighted networks to overlapping weighted networks.
+Under WDCMM, node $i$'s expectation degree is $\sum_{j=1}^{n}\Omega(i,j)=\theta(i)\Pi(i,:)\sum_{j=1}^{n}P\Pi'(j,:)$.
+We see that if there is a node $\bar{i}$ such that $\Pi(\bar{i},:)=\Pi(i,:)$ (i.e., node $\bar{i}$ has the same community membership as node $i$) for $\bar{i}\neq i$, the expectation degree of node $\bar{i}$ may still differ from that of node $i$ if $\theta(\bar{i})\neq\theta(i)$, and this is the reason we call $\theta(i)$ heterogeneity parameter. \begin{rem} By Proposition A.1 of \cite{MixedSCORE}, WDCMM is identifiable when Equations (\ref{DefinePI})-(\ref{definP}) hold, where Proposition A.1 of \cite{MixedSCORE} has no constraint on $A$'s distribution and it allows $P$ to have negative elements as long as $P$ has unit-diagonals.
+However, if $P$ has non-unit diagonals, WDCMM is unidentifiable unless all entries of $\theta$ are the same. \end{rem} \begin{rem} In this remark, we compare our WDCMM with some previous models. \begin{itemize} \item When $\mathcal{F}$ is Bernoulli distribution, WDCMM reduces to DCMM \cite{MixedSCORE}, i.e., WDCMM extends DCMM from un-weighted networks to weighted networks.
+Given that DCMM includes several well-known models, including MMSB, DCSBM, SBM, and the Erd\"os-R\'enyi random graph \cite{erdos1960evolution} as special cases, our WDCMM similarly regards these models as special cases.
+Specifically, by setting $\theta(i) = \sqrt{\rho}$ for all $i \in [n]$, we observe that $\Omega = \rho \Pi P \Pi'$, which aligns with the expectation of $A$ as presented in Equation (1) of \citep{mao2020estimating}.
+Thus, in this particular case, WDCMM degenerates into MMSB.
+Here, $\rho > 0$ is known as the sparsity parameter \citep{lei2015consistency,mao2020estimating}, which governs the network's sparsity.
+In this paper, we will theoretically investigate the influence of $\rho$ on the performance of a spectral method by incorporating $\rho$ into our final theoretical bound. \item When all nodes are pure, WDCMM reduces to DCDFM \cite{DCDFM}, i.e., WDCMM extends DCDFM from non-overlapping weighted networks to overlapping weighted networks.